Afaz-Dev/Afaz-Dev/README.md

 ### More about me
-- 🔭 Always curious with software and hardware
+-  Always curious with software and hardware
-- 🧳 Likes travelling
+-  Likes travelling
-- ✈️ Big aerospace and rocket engineering fan (I play ksp + heavy mods, )
+-  Big aerospace, astronomy and rocket engineering fan (I play ksp + heavy mods, flightgear and once owned a telescope)
-- 🇨🇭🇲🇾 Grew up in both Switzerland and Malaysia.
-I speak English, Malay and German
+-  Grew up in both Switzerland and Malaysia. 🇨🇭🇲🇾 I can speak English, Malay and some rusty German (Hochdeutsch und Schweizerdeutsch)
-- 🐧 I use both Windows and Linux (Kubuntu) as dual boot
+-  I use both Windows and Linux (Kubuntu) as dual boot
-- ✉️ Open to connect, learn & collaborate
+-  Open to connect, learn & collaborate

 <div align="center">